This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 us for our labor and for parts we already paid for from them,

-to fix their customers amp!).
-We find out about it long after
+to fix their customers amp!)
+I find out about it long after the

-the customer has picked up his amp, so we are given a financial
+customer has picked up his amp, so I take a financial beating

 C) The manufacturer takes unreasonable time in sending parts.

 This damages our reputation.
-We have had to wait up to several
+I have had to wait up to several

 months for parts in the past.